B4rtware/morpho/README.md

 Morpho is a framework for microservice based web services.
 It offers the ability to transform a given document with a provided function.

-In the first place this framework was created to use it for research purposes.
+In the first place this framework was created to be used for research purposes.

 ## 💡 Installation